blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/sbt.md

 **NOTE: Older SBT projects that generate a resolution cache are still supported but are being deprecated.
 You must install the plugin for SBT to continue working uninterrupted.

-Evicted dependencies in Simple Build Tool(SBT) projects will not be included in the Bill of Materials(BoM) generated during the scan.
+As of 8.8.0 of [solution_name], evicted dependencies in Simple Build Tool(SBT) projects will not be included in the Bill of Materials(BoM) generated during the scan.

 ## Background execution